Contact us today

 This holiday requires an adventurous spirit, so being active will be extremely well rewarded throughout.
 There is a lot of flexibility to adapt things, both before you depart and during the trip, to your energy levels and interests.
 If you are with a guide, they can usually adapt the day to suit how you are feeling.
 Whilst walking is the primary activity throughout the trip, there are opportunities for kayaking, river rafting, ice hiking and horse riding as you go.

 You will also spend a lot of time on the road, but the driving on this trip is largely on good paved roads.
 South of Coyhaique on the Carretera, they are mainly unpaved roads but surfaces are treated.
 We include the largest available 4x4 vehicles which are substantial and comfortable.
 Distances covered on unpaved sections are generally not large - anywhere from 75km - 200km in any one go.
-The journey from El Chaltén to Punta Arenas is the exception to this, being a full day's drive.

 There is nothing particularly high impact on the Australis cruise, with most walks being relatively short and easy, though driving wind can sometimes make things trickier.
 It is an expedition cruise by nature, so the idea is to approach it with this spirit of adventure.